 Switzerland has committed to the automatic exchange of information and to exchange information in 2018 for the first time.
 The first exchange will comprise information relating to the year 2017.
 Switzerland has signed agreements regarding the exchange of information with the EU and several other partner states.
-The agreements with the EU and with Australia have already been ratified.
+On January 1, 2017, the agreement with the EU and bilateral agreements with Australia, Guernsey, Isle of Man, Iceland, Japan, Jersey, Canada, Norway and South Korea entered into force.
+It is expected that on January 1, 2018 further agreements with various other countries will enter into force.
 The Swiss Federal Council has stated its intention to procure the conclusion of further agreements on the automatic exchange of information.